-The Renault Scenic is a stylish five-seat MPV that offers a degree of practicality and low running costs
+The Renault Scenic is a five-seat MPV that offers practicality, refinement and low running costs

-The Renault Scenic was one of the first mini-MPVs, and its combination of versatile people carrier design and compact hatch dimensions opened the door on a succession of family-friendly models.
+The original Renault Scenic was one of the first mini-MPVs on the market and its combination of a versatile people-carrier design and hatchback dimensions opened the doors for a succession of family-friendly models to follow suit.

-The Scenic was launched back in 1996 as a spin-off from the Megane, but today the third-generation is a model in its own right, and it still cuts it as a family friendly people carrier to rival the likes of the Ford C-MAX, Citroen C4 Picasso and Kia Carens.
+The first Scenic was launched back in 1996 as a spin-off from the Megane hatchback, but these days it's a model in its own right.
+A practical, five-seat people carrier, the third-generation Scenic rivals the likes of the Ford C-MAX, Citroen C4 Picasso, Toyota Verso, Volkswagen Touran, Vauxhall Zafira Tourer and Kia Carens.

 The Scenic range has also expanded to include two alternative versions.
-If you want seven seats, there’s the Grand Scenic, while the Scenic XMOD is a five-seat model that gains rugged SUV-style looks, all weather tyres and an advanced traction control system that has three driving modes for light off-road work.
+If you need seven seats there’s the Grand Scenic, while the Scenic XMOD is a five-seat model that has rugged SUV-style looks, all-weather tyres and an advanced traction control system that has three driving modes for light off-road work.

-Engines comprise a range of efficient petrol and diesel engines - the 130bhp 1.6-litre dCi is one of the cleanest engines of its kind on the market and is cheap to run, too.
-There’s also a Scenic 1.5 dCi diesel with 110bhp - available with an automatic gearbox - as well as 1.2-litre TCe turbocharged petrol engine coming in two states of tune – 115bhp and 130bhp.
+Engines comprise a range of efficient petrol and diesel units.
+The 128bhp 1.6-litre dCi is one of the cleanest engines of its kind on the market, cheap to run and also very smooth.
+There’s also a Scenic 1.5 dCi diesel with 109bhp, which is available with an automatic gearbox (a six-speed manual is standard) and has slightly better running costs than the 1.6.

 Engines, performance and drive

-The Renault Scenic offers great visibility thanks to its high driving position, and the new XMOD versions provide you with a slightly better view of the road thanks to a 30mm increase in ride height.
+The Renault Scenic isn’t exactly a riot to drive but it is very comfortable, as an MPV should be.
+Visibility is excellent thanks to its high driving position, and the XMOD versions have an even better view of the road thanks to a 30mm increase in ride height.

-The Renault Scenic is quite similar to the Renault Megane in that it offers decent handling and a smooth ride - that's because both share similar components and suspension.
-In corners, the Renault Scenic isn't as composed as the Volkswagen Touran - there's lots of grip but body control isn't that great and you'll experience a high degree of lean.
-Cornering is never going to be a key selling point for an MPV, so this isn't really a major point of concern.
+The Scenic is quite similar to the Renault Megane, in that it offers decent handling and a smooth ride, because both models share a lot of components under the skin.
+In corners, the Renault Scenic isn't as composed as rivals such as the Volkswagen Touran or the Ford C-MAX – there's a lot of grip but body control isn't great and it tends to lean quite heavily.
+Cornering is never going to be a key selling point for an MPV, so this isn't really a major concern.

-XMOD models get Renault's Grip Xtend system, which allows you to tailor the traction control to suit the terrain.
+XMOD models get Renault's Grip Xtend system, which allows you to tailor the traction control to better suit the surface you’re covering.
 There are three settings: Road, Loose Ground and Expert.
 Loose Ground only works at speeds below 25mph, after which the Road setting cuts back in.

 MPG, CO2 and running costs